FTCLib/FTCLib/readme.md

 can be found right here.

 ## DISCLAIMER!
 __Before using this project, please acknowledge that the FTCLib project is still in Alpha!
 That means that there are possibly bugs that exist in the code.
 The FTCLib library is continuing to grow, and part of that process is testing and fixing.
-By using this project, you except the risk of possible issues that exist in the library.__
+By using this project, you accept the risk of possible issues that exist in the library.__

 This being said, FTCLib is a still in development, so bugs, exceptions, or errors are being fixed as the project progresses.
 Fixing bugs, exceptions, problems, and/or issues is a big priority for FTCLib, and your help would be greatly appreciated on that task.
 If you find an issue with FTCLib, please don't hesitate to contact us for a solution/workaround.
 Issues can be submitted through GitHub, or by email at `ftclib.release@gmail.com`.